fpoirotte/php-idmef/README.rst

     sudo prelude-admin registration-server prelude-manager

-In parallel, on the machine where the library will be running, run this:
+In parallel, on the machine where the library will be used, run this:

 ..  sourcecode:: bash